Osman III: Reign

 Osman III lived most of his life as a prisoner in the palace, and as a consequence, he had some behavioural peculiarities when he took the throne.
 Unlike previous sultans, he hated music, and banished all musicians from the palace.
-According to Baron de Tott, Osman III was an angry and modest type of ruler.
+According to Baron de Tott, Osman III was an angry and a modest type of ruler.

-Osman III's first activity was to choose government officials to work with.
-During his reign, the changes he made in high-level government duties, especially Grand Vizier, can be considered as attempts to reduce the extremely weighted role of the charitable authority in the previous sultan's era.
+Osman III's initial action in governance was to select officials to collaborate with.
+Throughout his reign, the alterations he implemented in high-level governmental positions, particularly that of the Grand Vizier, can be seen as efforts to diminish the overwhelming influence of the charitable authority prevalent during the previous sultan's era.

 In the severe storm of March 1756, an Egyptian galleon ran ashore in Kumkapı at dusk.
 Due to the storm, 600 passengers could not be evacuated.
 The sultan, who came to the shore, took all the passengers by bringing barges from the shipyard.
 He ordered the construction of the Ahırkapı Lighthouse in Istanbul to prevent such incidents.

 The first procession of his enthronement was held on 14 December 1754.
-The historians of that time didn't write the events happening in the empire because of severe and freezing cold of January 1755.
-Osman was responsible for a firman in 1757 that preserved the Status Quo of various Holy Land sites for Christians, Muslims, and Jews.
+Contemporary historians stopped writing on political events due to the severe and freezing cold of January 1755.
+Osman was responsible for a firman in 1757 that preserved the Status Quo of various sites for Christians, Muslims, and Jews in the Holy Land.

-In the second year of his reign, Osman lost his mother, Şehsuvar Sultan, who had been in contact with his religiousness.
-Afterward, the oldest prince, Mehmed, died of illness on 22 December 1756.
-According to various sources, the funeral of the prince, controlled by the quarry, grand vizier and sheikh al-Islam, was attended by 5,000 people.
-Some contemporary sources said that the prince was poisoned and killed on the initiative of Köse Mustafa Pasha, the next sultan of the third sultan, Köse Mustafa Pasha.
+In the second year of his reign, Osman lost his mother Şehsuvar Sultan, afterward, the oldest prince Mehmed, died of illness on 22 December 1756.
+According to various sources, the funeral of the prince, controlled by the grand vizier and the sheikh al-Islam.
+It was attended by 5,000 people and contemporary sources mentioned that the prince was poisoned and killed on the initiative of Köse Mustafa Pasha.

-It is noted that, in this period, provisions were sent against banditry in Anatolia and Rumelia, and especially the movements of headless beams, and that the sultan was also interested in these issues.
-Some measures were taken against the tribes of Bozulus and Cihanbeyli, the Armenians due to the turmoil in Iran, the bandits around Erzurum and Sivas, and the famous leader Karaosmanoğlu Hacı Mustafa Ağa.
+The sultan was notified of provisions sent to oppose banditry in Anatolia and Rumelia.
+Measures were taken against the tribes of Bozulus and Cihanbeyli, the Armenians (due to the turmoil in Iran), the bandits around Erzurum and Sivas, and the famous leader Karaosmanoğlu Hacı Mustafa Ağa.
 The latter was captured and executed, and his head was brought to Istanbul on 5 December 1755.